Skip to main content

 The industrial revolution continued for over a century, its innovations completely transforming the economic and demographic profile of western society.
 Prior to the revolution, the west was largely agrarian.
 Low productivity resulted in slow economic growth.
 As the effects of the revolution unspooled, more and more people moved to cities seeking economic opportunities.
 Rapid technological progress in agriculture, including mechanical solutions like the seed drill and mechanical reaper, contributed to far greater crop yields while requiring fewer farmers.

-At the same time, capitalism fostered a form of liberty practically unheard-of in prior eras.
+At the same time, capitalism fostered a form of liberty practically unheard of in prior eras.
 Ideas of social and economic mobility and entrepreneurship resulted in a liberated middle class—at least when compared to the serfdom and slavery of previous generations.
-After the industrial revolution, a person could conceivably rise from the lowest ranks of society to the very highest.
-Consider the emergence of John D. Rockefeller, eventual richest man in America, from his humble beginnings.
-Born in the latter years of the industrial revolution to a con-man father and a homesteading mother, Rockefeller would go on to become a titan of industry.
+After the Industrial Revolution, a person could conceivably rise from the lowest ranks of society to the very highest.
+Consider the emergence of John D. Rockefeller, the eventual richest man in America, from his humble beginnings.
+Born in the latter years of the Industrial Revolution to a con-man father and a homesteading mother, Rockefeller would go on to become a titan of industry.
 A century earlier, he may have toiled away his life in obscurity as a poor farm worker.

 The age of the automobile